This page provides you with information about the Romanian legal system and an overview of the law in Romania.

 Sources of law

-Sources of Romanian law are:
+The sources of Romanian law are:

-- The Romanian Constitution;
+- the Romanian Constitution;

-- EU legislation (regulations, directives);
+- European Union law (regulations, directives);

 Types of legal instruments – description

 The Romanian legal framework includes the following legal instruments:

 - The Constitution is the supreme law in Romania.
 It regulates Romania's structure as a national, single and indivisible State, the relations between the executive, the legislative and the judicial powers, and between the public bodies, citizens and legal persons.